Trip planning, without guesswork

 It makes planning concrete

-Turn a rough idea into a clear picture of what you’ll face and what needs sorting.
+Turn a rough idea into a practical view of the conditions, decisions, and preparation involved.

 It keeps everything connected